The Korean Skincare Routine, Actually Explained

 If you've ever Googled "Korean skincare routine," you've been hit with a wall of conflicting information.
 Ten steps.
 Twelve steps.
 Seven steps.
 Some guides insist on double cleansing even if you haven't left the house.
 Others treat essence like it's liquid gold that will solve every skin problem you've ever had.

-Here's the truth from dermatologists who actually practice in Gangnam — the neighborhood with more skincare clinics per square kilometer than anywhere else on earth: most Koreans don't do ten steps.
+Here's the reality: most Koreans don't do ten steps.
 The famous ten-step routine is a marketing framework that Western beauty media turned into gospel.
-Real Korean skincare is simpler, more flexible, and more about consistency than complexity.
+Real Korean skincare — what people who live in Seoul actually do — is simpler, more flexible, and more about consistency than complexity.

 Let's break down what actually matters.